AMG has adopted best practices in corporate governance:

 • Caps on incentive compensation for each Named Executive Officer (NEO), including the Chief Executive Officer

-• Equity ownership guidelines for key executives and Directors requiring long-term ownership of equity totaling a multiple of base salary or Directors’ fees, including an equity holding policy for key executives requiring ongoing ownership of fully vested and unrestricted stock
+• Equity ownership guidelines for key executives and Directors requiring long-term ownership of equity totaling a multiple of base salary or Directors’ fees, as well as an equity holding policy for NEOs

 • “Double-trigger” vesting upon change in control